pingfu/pingfu.github.io/index.md

 # Hi, I'm Marc Barry

-A freelance <a href="/about">C# developer, computer security analyst and infrastructure specialist</a> working between London and Cardiff.
+A freelance <a href="/about">C# developer and infrastructure specialist with a background in security</a> working between London and Cardiff.

 ## Posts